 To view course descriptions scroll down to the desired entry.
 You may also view Mathematics and Statistics course listings.

 CS 140 Introduction to Computer Programming An introduction to programming using a high-level language.
 Assumes no prior knowledge of programming, and focuses on essential skills.
-Students learn to create programs for purposes ranging from practical utilities to simple games.
+Students learn to create programs ranging from practical utilities to simple games.
 Fulfills the distribution requirement in quantitative literacy (QLR).
 Offered every semester.

-CS 220 Computer Organization Topics include data representations, digital circuits, the organization of CPUs, machine language, and an introduction to assembly language programming.
-Prerequisite: CS 219.
-Offered Spring semester only.
+CS 220 Computer Organization An in-depth look at the underlying organization and architecture of modern computer systems.
+Topics include data representation, the organization of CPUs including caches and the memory hierarchy, digital circuits, machine language, and an introduction to C and assembly language programming.
+Prerequisite: Computer Science 219.
+Offered in spring semester.

-CS 389/390 Independent Projects in Computer Science Permission required.
+CS 389 Independent Project Permission required.

-CS 489 SYE: Senior Project for Majors Permission required
+CS 489 SYE: Senior Project Permission required